Research, Academic Interests, and Areas of Expertise

 Animal Behavior: I have studied fish, birds and mammals.
-Now I have a modest project on the mountain minnow, a small fish from China in the aquarium trade.
+I now have a study of camouflage behavior in owls.

 My PhD in the mid-1970s was on altruism in African Wild Dogs in Tanzania.
 It was squarely in the field of sociobiology and I worked with one of the major theorists in the field, Robert Trivers at Harvard.
 The major paper arising from this work has received over 100 citations.

 It was clear over 35 years ago that the African Wild Dog was rare and I collected data on numbers and distribution.
 While a grad student, I took a trip to Ethiopia to study the rarest of all members of the dog family, the Ethiopian wolf, and published the first systematic paper on the species.